-Parameter Options Description Spin Rate 600 RPM (default) 1200 RPM Spin rate of the motor The accurate spin rate is shown in Point Cloud Data Packets (see the Motor Speed field in Section 3.1.2.5 Tail).
-The set spin rate is also shown on the Home page (see Section 4.1 Home).
-Return Mode Single Return: Last Strongest First Dual Return: Last and Strongest (default) Last and First First and Strongest Also shown in Point Cloud Data Packets (see the Return Mode field in Section 3.1.2.5 Tail).
+Parameter Options Description Spin Rate 600 RPM (default) 1200 RPM Spin rate of the motor The accurate spin rate is shown in Point Cloud Data Packets (see the Motor Speed field in Section 3.1.2.5, Tail).
+The set spin rate is also shown on the Home page (see Section 4.1, Home).
+Return Mode Single Return: Last Strongest First Dual Return: Last and Strongest (default) Last and First First and Strongest Also shown in Point Cloud Data Packets (see the Return Mode field in Section 3.1.2.5, Tail).

-Parameter Options Description Sync Angle 0° to 359° Unit: ° Phase lock angle To activate this function, check the checkbox and input an azimuth.
-At every full second, the lidar will rotate to that azimuthal position.
-Lidar azimuthal position is defined in Section 1.2 Basic structure.
-Definition of the full second (detailed in Section B.1 Source of absolute time): When GPS is locked, the full second is defined as the rising edge of the GPS PPS signal.
-When PTP is tracking or locked, the full second is retrieved from the PTP master clock.
-When neither GPS nor PTP is locked, the full second is defined as the rising edge of the lidar's internal 1 Hz signal.
-To phase-lock multiple lidar units, connect them to the same clock source and set the same sync angle.
-These lidar units will rotate to the same azimuthal position at every full second.
-Trigger Method Angle-Based (default) Time-Based The way laser firings are triggered Angle-based Lasers fire every 0.1° at 10 Hz (or 0.2° at 20 Hz).
-Time-based Lasers fire every 27.78 μs.
-Noise Filtering OFF (default) ON To reduce the scattered false positives (i.e. noise points) in point cloud data.
+Parameter Options Description Description Sync Angle 0° to 359° Unit: ° At every full second Lidar azimuth Definition of the When GPS PPS signal.
+When PTP signal.
+(PPS) When neithedge of the To phase-lock multip unction, check the checkbox and input an azimuth.
+Ind, the lidar will rotate to that azimuthal position.
+Inal position is defined in Section 1.2, Basic structure.
+In the full second (detailed in Section B.1, Source of absolute time): It is locked, the full second is defined as the rising edge of the GPS In the initial second is retrieved from the PTP Source of absolute time): It is tracking or locked, the full second is retrieved from the PTP Source of absolute time): It is tracking or locked, the full second is retrieved from the PTP Source of absolute time): It is tracking or locked, the full second is retrieved from the PTP Source of absolute time): It is locked, the full second is defined as the rising elidar's internal 1 Hz signal.
+It is locked, the full second is defined as the rising elidar's internal 1 Hz signal.
+It is locked, the full second is defined as the rising elidar's internal 1 Hz signal.
+Trigger Method Angle-Based (default) Time-Based asers fire every 0.1° at 10 Hz (or 0.2° at 20 Hz). asers fire every 27.78 μs.
+Noise Filtering OFF (default) ON To reduce the scatte ered false positives (i.e. noise points) in point cloud data.

 Parameter Options Description Interstitial Points Filtering OFF (default) ON To reduce the interstitial points in point cloud data.
 Definition of interstitial points: When a beam partially hits a front target's edge and further hits a rear target, the return signal can result in a false point located between both targets.
 Retro Multi-Reflection Filtering OFF (default) ON To reduce the false positives at twice the distance of a retroflector.
 Up-Close Blockage Detection OFF (default) ON See Definition of the Distance field.
 Reflectivity Mapping Linear Mapping (default) Nonlinear Mapping #1/#2 Linear Mapping The Reflectivity field in Point Cloud Data Packets linearly represents target reflectivity (0 to 255%).
-Nonlinear Mapping Increases the contrast in low-reflectivity areas (see Appendix C Nonlinear reflectivity mapping).
+Nonlinear Mapping Increases the contrast in low-reflectivity areas (see Appendix C, Nonlinear reflectivity mapping).
 Rotation Direction Clockwise (default) Counterclockwise Direction of motor rotation